Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript/README.md

 This example is really very basic and exploits only a minor portion of the features offered by the Lightstreamer API.
 To delve a bit more into the API used above, you can take a look at the online API references: [JavaScript Client API Reference](https://lightstreamer.com/api/ls-web-client/latest/).

-But first, you should read the "[Web Client Guide](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript/blob/master/docs/WebClientGuide.adoc)" document, available in the library project.

 ## Install
 If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps:
 * As prerequisite, the [Lightstreamer - "Hello World" Tutorial - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.